Change the Screen Shot File Format in Mac OS X

 Set the Screen Shot File Type to JPG

 The most common file type to switch screen shots to is JPEG.
 After you have launched Terminal, type the following command to change the capture file format to JPG (JPEG):

 Hit the return key to execute the command.

-Now take a screen shot as usual in OS X (Command+Shift+3) and locate the file on the desktop to verify the change has taken place, the file extension should now be .jpg as will the image format itself.
+Now take a screen shot as usual in Mac OS X (Command+Shift+3) and locate the file on the desktop to verify the change has taken place, the file extension should now be .jpg as will the image format itself.

-JPG is perhaps the most common alternative, since it’s compressed by default while still retaining fairly decent image quality, and it’s also an extremely common type of web graphic.
+JPG is perhaps the most popular alternative, since it’s compressed by default while still retaining fairly decent image quality, and it’s also an extremely common type of web graphic.
 For many of us, switching the screenshot format to JPEG is the primary objective.

 For the remaining file types we will combine the command strings together making them easier to copy & paste into the terminal as a single line of command syntax.

-Set as PDF
+Set Screen Shot File Type as PDF